erp12/pyshgp/docs/contributing.rst

 second will be a manual code review done by project's maintainers on the GitHub page.

-Both code reviews will be done on the GitHub page for the open pull request.
+Both code reviews will be done on the GitHub page on open pull requests.

 Code Style
 ----------